-- Category A Potential locations predicted to have an exposure potential greater than or equal to the maximum exposure potential predicted at the identified receptor locations. - Category B Potential locations predicted to have an exposure potential greater than or equal to 50% of the maximum exposure potential predicted at the identified receptor locations. - Category C Potential locations predicted to have an exposure potential greater than or equal to 20% of the maximum exposure potential predicted at the identified receptor locations. - Category D Potential locations predicted to have an exposure potential greater than or equal to 10% of the maximum rate of exposure potential predicted at the identified receptor locations. - Category E Potential locations predicted to have an exposure potential less than 10% of the maximum exposure potential predicted at the identified receptor locations.
+- Category A Potential areas predicted to have an exposure potential greater than or equal to the maximum exposure potential predicted at the identified receptor locations. - Category B Potential areas predicted to have an exposure potential greater than or equal to 50% of the maximum exposure potential predicted at the identified receptor locations. - Category C Potential areas predicted to have an exposure potential greater than or equal to 20% of the maximum exposure potential predicted at the identified receptor locations. - Category D Potential areas predicted to have an exposure potential greater than or equal to 10% of the maximum rate of exposure potential predicted at the identified receptor locations. - Category E Potential areas predicted to have an exposure potential less than 10% of the maximum exposure potential predicted at the identified receptor locations.

-3.3.13 Receptors
+3.3.14 Receptors

 All discrete receptors in proximity to the mine and relevant discrete receptors at distance were identified from available documents and local advice.
 The location of each discrete receptor was physically checked on the ground.
-These discrete receptors were used as the key assessment locations in this study and have been set out in Table 4 and in Figures 21-25.
+These discrete receptors were used as the key assessment locations in this study and have been set out in Table 4 and in Figure 21 to Figure 25.